api3dao/airnode/packages/validator/docs/actions.md

 # Actions

 If any action is specified in template, object `output` will be returned when processing a specification.
-This object is at first empty, by inserting or copying parameters from specification it can construct desired specification.
+This object is at first empty.
+By inserting or copying parameters from the given specification, it can construct the desired specification.

 ## Copy action